adesugbaa/fluttery_demo/README.md

 # fluttery_demo
-Mobile app combining all the great UI challenges by Matthew Carroll (Fluttery)
+Mobile app combining all the great UI challenges by Matthew Carroll (Fluttery).

+Thanks for the great tutorials.

 ## Getting Started